iSOLveIT/protege_owl/_sources/index.rst.txt

 the sooner it is discovered the easier it is to fix.
 One common mistake that new users make is to do a lot of development and then run the reasoner only to find that there are multiple inconsistencies which can make debugging significantly more difficult.
-So let’s get into the good habit of running the reasoner often.
+So let's get into the good habit of running the reasoner often.

 Protégé comes with some reasoners bundled in and others available as